Pollux12/gmod-luals-addon/README.md

 ## Manual installation (Visual Studio Code)

 #### 1. Install the Lua Language Server (LuaLS) extension

-- Lua Language Server Extension: https://marketplace.visualstudio.com/items?itemName=sumneko.lua
+- Lua Language Server Extension: <https://marketplace.visualstudio.com/items?itemName=sumneko.lua>
-- (OPTIONAL) You can also use my extension pack, it includes LuaLS and other useful things: https://marketplace.visualstudio.com/items?itemName=pollux.gmod-dev-pack-cityrp or just search for `pollux.gmod-dev-pack-cityrp` in VSCode Extensions View
+- (OPTIONAL) You can also use my extension pack, it includes LuaLS and other useful things: <https://marketplace.visualstudio.com/items?itemName=pollux.gmod-dev-pack-cityrp> or just search for `pollux.gmod-dev-pack-cityrp` in VSCode Extensions View

-#### 2. Download the addon files:
+#### 2. Download the addon files

 - Download the `.plugin` folder from a release ZIP, or clone the `lua-language-server-addon` branch into a folder you control.
-- You can find the latest release here, download the one ending in `.plugin.zip`: https://github.com/Pollux12/gmod-luals-addon/releases/latest
+- You can find the latest release here, download the one ending in `.plugin.zip`: <https://github.com/Pollux12/gmod-luals-addon/releases/latest>
 - Extract it somewhere, you'll need the folder path in the next step.

 #### 3. Configure VSCode settings with the following.
-You can shove these values into either your workspace or profile VSCode settings.
+You can shove these values into either your workspace or profile VSCode settings

 - Open VSCode JSON Settings via: `File` -> `Preferences` -> `Settings` -> `Open Settings (JSON)` (top right corner, file icon)
 - Copy and paste the below code block into your settings
 - Replace `FOLDER-PATH` with the absolute path of the folder containing the extracted plugin files.
 You may have to replace `\` with `/`.